richardandersen/DSEDiagnosticAnalyticParser/README.md

 **IgnoreKeySpaces** -- A collection of keyspaces that are ignored during parsing.
 Default is: dse_system, system_auth, system_traces, system, dse_perf

 **ParseArchivedLogs** -- If enabled (true), any archieve C* logs are read.
 Default is true.
-Note: This option is only valid when LogMaxRowsPerNode is enabled (> 0) and DiagnosticNoSubFolders is false.
+Note: This option is only valid when LogMaxRowsPerNode is disable (-1), DiagnosticNoSubFolders is false, and ParseLogs is true.

 **ParseLogs** -- If true, log files are parsed.
 If false, no log files are parsed and any associated analytics will not be performed.
 Default is true.
 If false, archive log files are not parsed either.